-Leo Roeks talks a good game.
-The new Focus ST is “capable of punching you in the back the moment you hit the throttle,” says the director of Ford Performance.
+“It’s capable of punching you in the back the moment you hit the throttle,” says Leo Roeks, director of Ford Performance.
 “Drivers can have full confidence in its ability to deliver on the track.”

-His words sound like a sales pitch for the 2020 Focus RS, not a rival for the Volkswagen Golf GTI, Hyundai i30N and Renault Sport Megane 280.
-The ST is still semi-sensible – in theory, at least.
+His words sound like a sales pitch for new Focus RS, not a rival for the Golf GTI.
+The Focus ST is still semi-sensible – in theory, at least.

 Focus ST in figures

-Let’s start with some stats.
-The ST uses a detuned version of the 2.3-litre Ecoboost engine from the previous Focus RS and current Mustang.
-It drives the front wheels via a six-speed manual gearbox (a seven-speed paddleshift auto arrives in the autumn) and electronic front differential.
+The ST uses a detuned version of the 2.3-litre Ecoboost engine from the previous Focus RS and current Ford Mustang.
+It drives the front wheels via a six-speed manual gearbox (a seven-speed paddleshift auto is optional) and electronic front differential.
 Peak power of 280hp at 5,000rpm means 0-62mph in 5.7sec: gains of 30hp and 0.8sec versus the outgoing ST. Top speed is capped at 155mph.

 A class-leading 310lb ft (420Nm) of torque at 4,000rpm is what really stands out, though.
 The ST’s in-gear acceleration is quicker than the old Focus RS, and quarter-mile times are nigh-on identical.
 A clever anti-lag system – first seen on the Ford GT supercar – keeps the turbo spinning between shifts.